mscrm-addons.com logomscrm-addons.com logo

 • Documentation

-This article outlines how to create more complex relationships in the DocumentsCorePack (DCP) Template Designer.
+This article outlines how to create relationships in the DocumentsCorePack (DCP) Template Designer to map data from records related to your starting table (entity).

-The following three step-by-step tutorials will teach you how to create and manage these complex relationships with the DCP Template Designer “Additional” tab.
+The following step-by-step tutorials will teach you how to create and manage complex relationships with the DCP Template Designer Additional tab.
 Essentially, relations can be solved for 1:N (1:many) and N:N (many:many) relationships.
 All custom entities, as well as system entities, are supported.

 Tutorial 1: How to add a predefined relationship